-Winter is coming… Are you ready for flu season 2020?
+Winter is coming… Are you ready for flu season?

-So, today I’m sharing what I put in my house to be ready for any future sickness that comes our way.
+So, today I’m sharing what I put in my sick kit to be ready for any future sickness that comes our way.

-First, these are the supplies to keep on hand for adults and kids alike.
+First, these are the sick essentials to keep on hand for adults and kids alike.
 We always seem to need them when they aren’t around!

 Winter gets so dry, which can make colds worse.
 We’ve learned that we need one small humidifier in each bedroom and one for downstairs.